mandaputtra/mandaputtra/posts/how-i-set-up-my-daily-workflow-with-ai.md

 It ranks my issues for the day and I pick them off in order.
 One-line issues get a worktree; the heavier ones need real context.

 I skim it on my phone — there's a complexity/priority breakdown, so I pick the easy one first.
-While the AI is grinding, I read the PRD and figure out the business logic in my head: what it should look like, which existing functions I can reuse.
+While the AI is grinding, I read the PRD for more complex task and figure out the business logic in my head: what it should look like, which existing functions I can reuse.
 So my prompts stay mostly technical.

 I always review the diff.
 Paseo has a decent phone diff viewer, but on desktop I stick to Neovim.